 If a competitor moves out of their push lane they will be penalized with a false start.
-Interference with another rider can be penalized, with the person out of their lane, potentially penalized.
+If a competitor reaches outside their lane, and interferes with another rider, they may be penalized.

-5.4.3 False Starts
+5.4.4 False Starts

 Any competitor that makes a major movement after the "Racers Set" command, or after the third beep will be assessed a false start.